seanstark/azure-tools/defender-for-cloud/Workflow automation/Enable-NSG-OnSubnet/readme.md

 ## Overview

-This workflow responds to the reccomendation **Subnets should be associated with a network security group** by creating a network security group and associating it with the subnet.
+This workflow responds to the reccomendation **Non-internet-facing virtual machines should be protected with network security groups** and **Internet-facing virtual machines should be protected with network security groups** by creating a network security group and associating it with the subnet.
 When a NSG is associated with a subnet, the ACL rules apply to all the VM instances and integrated services in that subnet, but don't apply to internal traffic inside the subnet.

-> This workflow will also remediate **Internet-facing virtual machines should be protected with network security groups** and **Non-internet-facing virtual machines should be protected with network security groups**

 ## Requirements